Arroch35/Reinfrocement-Learning-Project/README.md

 Depending on the game or algorithm you want to train, you should use one of the following commands:
 ```
-jupyter notebook src/breakout/part1_DQN.ipynb  # To train the DQN algorithm on Breakout
+jupyter notebook src/breakout/dqn.ipynb  # To train the DQN algorithm on Breakout
-jupyter notebook src/breakout/part1_REINFORCE.ipynb  # To train the REINFORCE algorithm on Breakout
+jupyter notebook src/breakout/reinforce.ipynb  # To train the REINFORCE algorithm on Breakout
-python src/donkeyKong/part2_A2C.py  # To train the A2C algorithm on Donkey Kong
+python src/donkeyKong/a2c_final.py  # To train the A2C algorithm on Donkey Kong
 python src/donkeyKong/ppo_final.py  # To train the PPO algorithm on Donkey Kong
 python src/donkeyKong/ppo_final_frame_skipping.py  # To train the PPO algorithm on Donkey Kong where we climn ladder automatically
 python src/donkeyKong/fine_tunning.py # To make combination of previous 2 models (ppo_final.py and ppo_final_frame_skipping.py).
 python src/pong/pong_general_left.py  # To train the Pong agent on the left
 python src/pong/pong_right.py  # To train the Pong agent on the right
 ```
-The files above are also used to test the models.
+The files dqn.ipynb and reinforce.ipynb are also used to test the models and create the videos.

-For the files of the part one, after the training, there will be saved the models and the videos.
-The models will be saved in the folder called models, and the videos in the folder called videos.
+To test the models or make the videos of Donkey Kong and Pong you must run one of the following commands.

-For the files of the second and third part, there will be saved only the models.
-To make the video of the desired model of these parts, change the line of the code to load model *model = A2C.load("../models/best_model")* for the desired model.
-Then execute the following command:
+Before running the commands, make sure you change the paths of the models for the desired models path.
 ```
-jupyter notebook src/make_video.ipynb
+jupyter notebook src/make_video.ipynb # To make videos
-jupyter notebook src/evulate_model.ipynb # you have to put path of model in file
+jupyter notebook src/evulate_model.ipynb # To evaluate the models of DonKEY Kong
-jupyter notebook src/pong_test.ipynb # you have to put path of models in file
+jupyter notebook src/pong_test.ipynb # To test the pong models separately
-jupyter notebook src/pong_multi_agent_test.ipynb # you have to put path of models in file
+jupyter notebook src/pong_multi_agent_test.ipynb # To test the pong models together
 ```